Customer Privacy Notice

 We may also disclose your personal data to third parties:

-• in the event that we sell or buy any business or assets, in which case we may disclose your personal data to the prospective seller or buyer of such business or assets; or
+- if we sell or buy any business or assets, in which case we may disclose your personal data to the prospective seller or buyer of such business or assets; or

 - if we are under a duty to disclose or share your personal data in order to comply with any legal obligation or in order to enforce or apply other agreements; or

 Your personal data may be sent to your local distribution network operator to ensure that your charging unit can be fitted at your property without causing issues with the local electrical supply.
 This is passed on as part of the contract if you are purchasing a charging unit.